 What is collaborative family law?

 Collaborative family law uses a teamwork approach to resolving family law disputes.
 The aim is to avoid court.
-Each spouse or partner has their own lawyer, but everyone signs an agreement at the outset that they will not go to court.
+Each participant has their own lawyer, but everyone signs an agreement at the outset to show their commitment to the process and the goal of working out an agreement.
+The participants agree that as long as they are working together in the collaborative process they will not go to court.
 The process requires open communication and cooperation, and is private and confidential.
-The negotiation process involves 4 way meetings which both spouses and their respective lawyers attend.
+The negotiation process involves four way meetings that both participants and their respective lawyers attend.
 The meetings should be respectful, balanced and fair.
-Relevant financial and other information are shared, as well as costs of any experts that might be agreed upon and hired.
-The end result of the process would hopefully be a binding separation agreement or consent court order.
+Relevant financial and other information are shared, as well as costs of any experts that might be agreed on and hired.
+The goal is to reach an agreement or a consent court order.

 What happens if I decide to go to court after trying the collaborative process?

-If either spouse decides to go to court that ends the collaborative process.
-At that point each spouse would need to get a new lawyer and basically start from scratch.
+If either participant decides to go to court that ends the collaborative process.
+At that point each participant will have to hire a new lawyer or represent themselves during the court process.

 Why should I consider mediation or collaborative family law instead of court?

-Courts are adversarial, which means that your lawyer will argue for your interests and your partner’s lawyer will argue for his or her interests.
+Courts are adversarial, which means that your lawyer will argue for your interests and the other party's lawyer will argue for that person's interests.
 In court decisions, there are sometimes ‘winners’ and ‘losers.’
 Unfortunately, this system doesn’t encourage compromise and your direct input is very limited.
 For people who wish to develop their own agreement and avoid the court process, mediation or collaborative family law are good alternatives.
-Finally, reaching an agreement out of court is often less expensive.
+Reaching an agreement out of court is also often less expensive, both financially and emotionally.

-Non-court alternatives are generally not appropriate where there is a history of family violence or if either spouse or partner is not willing to fully participate in the process.
+Non-court alternatives are generally not appropriate where there is a history of family violence or a power imbalance.

 How do I find a collaborative family law lawyer?